Agent Integration

 - AI model generates a grounded response

-- Response is returned to the user
+- Response is returned to the workflow or user

 This retrieval pipeline enables the Agent to generate responses using organization-specific knowledge instead of relying only on foundational model knowledge.